top of page

 The History of Jute, Jute Origin, and The Future of Our Planet

-Switching Back to Natural Plant Fibers will Help Heal our Planet.
+Switching Back to Natural Plant Fibers will Help Heal our Planet - Discover the Fascinating History of Jute in with us.

 The history of jute can tell us a lot about how to make better choices for our environment.
 After all, it means the future of our planet.
 Because let’s face it - these are dire times for humanity.
 It’s evident in the environmental disintegration happening all around us.